Moddable-OpenSource/moddable/examples/pins/audioout/http-stream/readme.md

 - `audio.out` - the audio output instance to play the audio on
 - `audio.stream` - the stream number of the audio output to use to play the audio.
 Defaults to `0`.
 - `waveHeaderBytes` - the number of bytes to buffer before parsing the WAV header.
 Defaults to `512` (only supported by `WavStream`)
+- `bufferDuration` - the duration in milliseconds of audio to buffer during playback.
+Playback starts when this target is reached.
+Defaults to `1000` milliseconds.
 - `onPlayed(buffer)` - callback function invoked after the audio output is done with an audio buffer.
 The audio is uncompressed for `WavStream` and SBC compressed for `SBCStream`.
 This callback is useful for calculating the RMS of uncompressed audio that is playing.
 - `onReady(ready)` - callback function invoked with `true` when there is enough audio buffered to be able to begin playback and `false` when there is an audio buffer underflow that causes playback to pause
 - `onError(e)` - callback function invoked on a fatal error, such as the remote endpoint disconnecting